nteract/commuter/README.md

 ## What is "commuter"?

-As an opinionated [nteract](https://nteract.io) focused server, **commuter** reads notebooks from Amazon S3, has a directory explorer to find notebooks, and provides a jupyter compatible version of the contents API.
+As an opinionated [nteract](https://nteract.io) focused server, **commuter** reads notebooks from a local directory or Amazon S3, has a directory explorer to find notebooks, and provides a jupyter compatible version of the contents API.
 You determine where your notebooks should reside and where they should be shared.
 Flexibility and convenience.